Create and upload a Windows Server VHD to Azure

 - Specify description

-- To specify the URL of your VHD click the folder button to launch the below dialog box
+- To specify the URL of your VHD, click the folder button to open the following window:

 - Select the storage account your VHD is in and click Open.
 This returns you to the Create an image from a VHD window. - After you return to the Create an image from a VHD window, select the Operating System Family. - Check I have run Sysprep on the virtual machine associated with this VHD to acknowledge that you generalized the operating system in Step 1, and then click OK.

-OPTIONAL : You can also use Azure PowerShell's Add-AzureVMImage cmdlet to add your VHD as an image.
+OPTIONAL : You can the Add-AzureVMImage cmdlet instead of the Management Portal to add your VHD as an image.
+In the Azure PowerShell console, type:

 Add-AzureVMImage -ImageName <Your Image's Name> -MediaLocation <location of the VHD> -OS <Type of the OS on the VHD>